amir-ab/ML_PCA_Cars_Dataset/README.md

 # ML_PCA_Cars_Dataset
 Implementing PCA (Principal Component Analysis ) to Cars Dataset.
 PCA is fundamentally a dimensionality reduction algorithm, but it can also be useful as a tool for visualization, for noise filtering, for feature extraction and engineering, and much more.

-PCA is used for
+## PCA is used for
-- PCA as dimensionality reduction
+- Dimensionality reduction
-- PCA for visualization: Hand-written digits
+- Visualization: Hand-written digits
 - Noise Filtering